 In fact, they have been in use for nearly six decades now.

 HDDs access information using a mechanical head that floats above a platter.

 The mechanism makes them much slower when compared to solid state drives.

-Booting a computer that has a hard disk drive is also remarkably slower compared to booting one that uses a solid state drive.
+Booting a computer that has a hard disk drive is slower compared to booting one that uses a solid state drive.